Want to help someone change their life for the better?

 I make a Friendline call every week to a lovely lady in Tenerife - we’ve never met, but I know all about her life and family, and she knows the same about me!
 We chat about all sorts, from Airfryer recipes to TV dramas.
 She is housebound, so I feel that our regular calls break up the monotony of the four walls.
 She’s always got a tale to tell me, and I enjoy making her laugh with some yarns of my own.
 It’s quite special to make a friendship across the miles, without ever having met.

 The first question I’m usually asked about Age in Spain is ‘Where is your shop ?’.
-We don't have a physical presence and whilst the other local charities do an amazing job of raising money and supporting people in need, we can fill in some gaps through the Infoline and our website, particularly for those people living away from a large community.
+We don't have a physical presence and whilst the other local charities do an amazing job of raising money and supporting people in need, we fill inthe gaps through the Infoline and our website, particularly for those people living away from a large community.

 I do worry about the ageing English-speaking population here, particularly those who may have lost a partner who they previously relied on, or those settled in remote areas without local help.
 I’m proud to be part of an organisation that can provide support and guidance across the whole of Spain and the Islands.